niftools/blender_niftools_addon/docs/user/features/iosettings/iosettings.rst

 ----
 .. _iosettings-game:

-A list of supported game for which the nif plugin will export working files.
+A list of supported games which the plugin will export working nif files.

 Max Partition Bones
 -------------------